fernando-mc/redmondpython.com/content/post/first-redmond-python-user-group-meetup.md

 title: "Redmond Python User Group Meetup"
 ---

 Yay!
-We are gald to have you join our community of python enthusiasts in Redmond!
+We are glad to have you join our community of python enthusiasts in Redmond!

 **For anyone joining us, here's what we do!**